 Most homeowners call electricians in an emergency or if they're building or remodeling.
 It's important to research a contractor and find a skilled electrician before you need one.
 By building a rapport with an electrician, you can be sure that they will be there to help when you need their services.
+So, you'll want to hire an electrician for regular inspections before an emergency takes place.
+A good electrical contractor will become familiar with your home's systems and possibly discover emerging problems before they become major situations.

 As always, homeowners should get multiple bids to ensure they received the best price for the service.
 To vet the companies, homeowners should ask about the following items: